spaceml-org/Self-Supervised-Learner/README.md

 # Curator :earth_americas:

+Curator can be used to train a classifier with fewer labeled examples needed.

+### How it Works
+1) The first step to do so is to train a self-supervised model (encoder).
+Self-supervised learning does not require labels and let's the model learn from purely unlabeled data.
+2) With the self-supervised training done, the encoder is used to initialize a classifier (finetuning).
+Because the encoder learned from the entire unlabeled dataset previously, the classifier is able to get better results than training from scratch or pure transfer learning.

 __Requirements__: GPU with CUDA 10+ enabled, requirements.txt

 Run `sh example.sh` to see the tool in action on the UC Merced land use dataset